The importance of DHA and Omega-3 in pregnancy

-DHA is an omega-3 fatty acid that is vital to #baby ’s development.
+DHA is an omega-3 fatty acid that is vital to Your Child’s development.
 It plays a key role in the formation of retinal and brain tissue, so it’s very vital in developing healthy eyes and brains.

 What is DHA?